 Labry Wines.
-Standing slightly elevated looking over a sea of vines, one quickly has a sense of this place – and its viticulture history.
+Labry is pronounced La-bree.
+Standing slightly elevated looking over a sea of vines, one quickly has a sense of this place and its viticulture history.
 Merely 4.2 acres, this tiny part of the extended and coveted vineyard patchwork in southern Rutherford finds its pedigree not only in its prime terroir but also through its iconic neighbors.
-Robert Mondavi and the northern edge of Oakville is located slightly to the south of the property, Staglin Vineyards to the west and Swanson Vineyards and Inglenook within an easy view, both short distances to the north.
+Robert Mondavi and the northern edge of Oakville is located slightly to the south of the property, Staglin Vineyards to the west and Bella Oaks and Inglenook within an easy view, both short distances to the north.
 The nearby Mayacamas mountains are so close it almost seems like one can reach out and touch them from the property.
 The soils here are deep and composed of a material brought down from the mountains by a wider alluvial fan and include old volcanic rocks and ash.

-Proprietors Ed Labry III and his wife Kim initially began looking for hillside more remote locations in Napa Valley – but as Ed says, “we were blessed with a daughter” and so they decided to look for property on the valley floor closer to town.
+Proprietors Ed Labry III and his wife Kim initially began looking for hillside more remote locations in Napa Valley, but as Ed says, “we were blessed with a daughter” and so they decided to look for property on the valley floor closer to town.
 Strongly connected to Memphis, Ed’s father Edward Jr., worked for more than 30 years at Metropolitan Life Insurance and served more than 30 years in various positions at Ducks Unlimited including serving on the board of directors for that company.
 He was also President of the National Wild Turkey Federation in Tennessee for three years.
+The 2022 vintage of Labry Cabernet Sauvignon was made in his honor.

-Ed joined the Memphis debit company Concord EFS INc., in 1984 and later served as President of that company.
+Ed joined the Memphis debit company Concord EFS INc., in 1984 and later served as the company President.
 This vertically integrated electronic transaction processing firm was listed publicly on the NASDAQ.
 It was acquired by First Data Corporation in 2003; after the acquisition, he became Vice Chairman of the company and for one year, CEO.
 He was an integral part of the company’s success; during his time as CEO the company employed over 1,000 people, primarily in Memphis.

 Along with two partners he co-founded Locally Global Investments, a national real estate investments firm.
 And today he is the Chairman and CEO of Memphis based LB Technology Inc., a fleet services and management software provider.
 This is not his first experience with the trucking industry; in 1999 he was elected to the board of directors for M.S.
 Carriers, a Memphis based trucking firm that a year later was purchased by and merged with Swift Transportation.

-In 2002, Labry Hall, a 50,000 square foot building housing classrooms, a lecture hall, laboratories, a number of faculty offices and an atrium gathering space was built at Cumberland University in Lebanon, Tennessee.
-This was constructed through a donation from Labry, an alumni from the class of 1985.
+In 2002, Labry Hall, a 50,000 square foot building housing classrooms, computer labs, a lecture hall, a number of faculty offices and an atrium gathering space, was built at Cumberland University in Lebanon, Tennessee.
+This building is home to Edward A. Labry School of Science, Technology, and Business.
+It was constructed through a donation from Labry, an alumni from the class of 1985.
+The hall preserved some of the gymnasium, originally built in 1936.
 This private university was founded in 1842 and was nearly destroyed some two decades later when the Confederate army burned most of the campus to the ground during the Civil War.
 It was rebuilt, with its resulting nickname appropriately chosen as the phoenix.

-And this is not the only educational support Labry provided.
+And this is not the only educational support Labry has provided.
 In 2005 he gifted a generous donation to Hutchinson, the Memphis based all-girls private school.
 In recognition of this, the school opened Labry Hall in 2006 for grades 9-12.
 This building houses offices, a lecture hall and counseling services.
+We have visited both of these halls; see our photographs at the bottom of this article.

 Ed has known Rutherford ‘neighbors’ Garen and Shari Staglin proprietors of Staglin Family Vineyard for many years; it was the Staglin’s who helped them locate this particular property.
 This site is located on Bella Oaks Lane just west of Highway 29.
 Their wine portfolio is based on each of their preferences; for example, Ed enjoys Cabernet Sauvignon and Kim, Pinot Noir.
 They mutually decided to produce a Sauvignon Blanc.

-The Labry’s purchased this gorgeous property in 2016.
-Previously grapes from the site had gone to Pine Ridge, Opus One, Rombauer Vineyards and most recently to Vineyard 29.
+The Labry’s purchased this property in 2016.
+Previously grapes from the site had been sold to Pine Ridge, Opus One and Rombauer Vineyards and most recently to Vineyard 29.
 After Ed and Kim purchased the site, they were able to buy back some barrels of wine from Rombauer and finish the winemaking at a nearby winery; 2016 was the first commercial release bottled under the Labry label.

 For reference, there are several other Napa Valley based wine brands or wineries with strong Tennessee connections, primarily from Memphis and Nashville.
 These are: Cornerstone Cellars, wineries under the Gaylon Lawrence collection, Revelette and Rockmere.